nouralkhoury/trials-llm/Recording.md

   a) defined stratified splitting (80/20) <br>
   b) ski-learn 80/20 then stratify? <br>
   Maybe we will need manual changing of trial to increase number of train set in fast manner instead of generating synthetic data using GPT

+  How they defined and instructed the model to extract the biomarkers:
+  - In system message: I only extract the most important tumor biomarkers
+  - In instructions:
+  - This is a representation of the logical disjunctive normal form where each conjunctive (AND) clause is represented as a JSON and the outer list is a disjunction (logical OR) of those clauses or JSONs.
+  - biomarker inclusion: a list of biomarker inclusion criteria that if all elemnts of the list are satisfied, contributes to the expression evaluating to True.
+  - biomarker exclusion: a list of biomarker exclusion criteria that if any elements of the list are satisfied, contributes to the expression evaluating to False.
+  - Skip biomarker or histology criteria that are inside if-then conditions unless the if condition is a cohort type (non-cohor if-then example: If the patient has received prior treatment, then they must have a specific biomarker profile.)
+  - Do not include criteria about prior therapies or prior treatment.
+They are not considered biomarkers criteria and should not be included in the inclusion or exclusion criteria.
+Do not include any expression prior therapies, treatments, or therapies.
+  - If the inclusion criteria is for either of multiple biomarkers (and/or), list each of those biomarkers in a separate clause or JSON item because either of them being satisfied should contribute to the entire expression being True.
+    I want to have the least restrictive accurate matching criteria output.
+Only list multiple biomarkers in biomarker inclusion list for one clause JSON item if the trial absolutely require all of those biomarkers.
+  - Do not include mentioned if the presence or absense of the biomarker does not affect eligibility.
+  - And do not include biomarkers in the output that if the biomarker is present, then additional criteria is needed.
+  - I only extract if the criteria itself determines eligibility.
+  - When there is a list of biomarker criteria in the same sentence and it’s not clear whether the biomarkers have an AND or OR relationship, assume it’s an OR criteria relationship between the biomarkers
+  - If the biomarkers are on separate main bullet points in criteria section, assume those are AND criteria relationship and all the biomarkers should be in the same clause.
+  - For multiple exclusion biomarker or histology criteria, those should be present in every clause JSON item